AriMarkSodhi/alarm-inventory-reactive-take2/README.md

 API following HATEOAS principles.
 This will enable an alarm client to effectively navigate and discover the model at run time.

+issues:
+1. flux as a parameter to REST API to create alarm definitions/alarms in bulk throws exception on server side.
+2. lack of proper error codes returned
+3. client side test cases tbd
+4. need to explore functional approach - router/handler

 The technology being explored includes:
 - Spring Boot DI and AOP